aitatanit/PyMSI/README.md

 First line command will load module into variable py

-In the second line path of folder defined.
+Folder path defined in the second line.
 Here data folder contains 3 sub-folders represent different MSI data

-Final in third line AnalyzeData command used.
+Finally in the third line AnalyzeData command used.
 Input requires to this command is: folder path, desired m/z range (in case of blank complete m/z scale will be considered), matrix_save to save image matrix as csv file and image_plot to save ion-intensity image for each dataset.

 To save data folder name will use as file name.